V.F. Corporation (VFC) Shares Down Despite Recent Market Volatility

 VFC’s Market Performance

-VFC’s stock has seen a 8.60% increase for the week, with a -17.00% drop in the past month and a -19.99% fall in the past quarter.
-The volatility ratio for the week is 4.07%, and the volatility levels for the past 30 days are at 4.56% for V.F.
-Corporation The simple moving average for the last 20 days is -2.06% for VFC stock, with a simple moving average of -28.01% for the last 200 days.
+The stock of V.F.
+Corporation (VFC) has seen a -4.26% decrease in the past week, with a -16.19% drop in the past month, and a -18.60% fall in the past quarter.
+The volatility ratio for the week is 4.06%, and the volatility levels for the past 30 days are at 4.42% for VFC.
+The simple moving average for the last 20 days is -7.83% for VFC stock, with a simple moving average of -33.55% for the last 200 days.

 Analysts’ Opinion of VFC